mapkuff/web-thumbnailer/README.md

 1. Just autowire `io.prime.web.thumbnailator.util.ThumbnailatorUtil`
 2. And then you can persist image using variety of overload methods of `ThumbnailatorUtil.create()`
 3. Once you persisted your image, you will get imageId as a `String`. store it wherever you want.

-# Usage -> Image Serving
-Assume that you have
-- `example.com` as your host name.
-- `/sampleApp` as your contextPath.
-- `/images` as a Web-Thumbnailator baseUrl.
-- `crop_500x500` as your filter name to crop image to 500x500
-- `/my/image/id/sample.jpg` as your imageId

-then the url to serve the image which will be cropped to 500 x 500 would be `http://example.com/sampleApp/images/crop_500x500/my/image/id/sample.jpg`

 # Usage -> Programmatic
 Once you autowire `io.prime.web.thumbnailator.util.ThumbnailatorUtil` then you can use